Muntant-Games-1-1/Muntant-Games-1-1-back-end/README.md

 To run the project locally:

-1. Clone and initiate the [back-end repository](example.com) (following the step-by-step setup guide in the README)

-2. Navigate to the directory you want to clone this app into and run the command
+1. Navigate to the directory you want to clone this app into and run the command

  `git clone git@github.com:Team-Mutant/Mutant-games-back-end.git`

-3. After cloning the directory, run the command
+2. After cloning the directory, run the command

 `touch .env`

-4. Add the following line of code to the .env file you just created.
+3. Add the following lines of code to the .env file you just created, filling in the `<bracketed-placeholders>` with your own info.

-`DATABASE_URL=mongodb+srv://zena:coding123@cluster0.53jre.mongodb.net/matant-games?retryWrites=true&w=majority`

-`SECRET=<create-your-secret-key-here>`
+`DATABASE_URL=mongodb+srv://<your-username>:<your-password>@cluster0.53jre.mongodb.net/<datbase-name>?retryWrites=true&w=majority`

+`SECRET=<create-a-secret-key>`

-5. Install all dependencies by running the command
+4. Install all dependencies by running the command

 `npm i`

-6. Spin up the app by running the command
+5. Spin up the app by running the command

 `npm start`

+6. Clone and initiate the [front-end repository](https://github.com/Team-Mutant/Mutant-games-front-end) (following the step-by-step setup guide in the README)

 <br>